onkelhoy/muiform/README.md

 (since value could be an _array_, _object_ or plain) it does shallow checking for the first two

 If you have a complex Field that is referencing another field, best would be to make a new equal funciton in order to receive this change.

-## Known limitations

-for now the defaultValue is set on the component and not when component is used (for my case this was needed..)